tjintranet/Spine-Calculator/README.md

 ## Calculation Formula

-The spine width is calculated using the following formula:
+The spine width is calculated using the following formulas:

 For Limp binding:
 ```